MonsteRico/ObsidianNotes/content/Apartments.md

 - had sticky notes saying "Don't live here"
 - most bathrooms not in rooms
 - more expensive
-- decent amenities, not exactly same as edge though
+- nice amenities
 - OPPORTUNITY FOR A PRIVATE HOT TUB FOR 1000+ not that worth it but still
-- pet friendly as long as its less than 30 lbs fully grown. milo cant be fat :)
+- pet friendly as long as its less than 30 lbs fully grown
-- waitlist up for 23/24
-- ive seen both good and bad reviews
 # Campus Edge
 - [Campus Edge on Pierce](https://www.americancampus.com/student-apartments/in/west-lafayette/campus-edge-on-pierce)
 - a little set off from chauncey hill, so not AS bad in terms of loud part of campus probably
-- doesn't allow more people on lease than rooms in an apartment
-- really nice amenities
+- nice amenities
-- living room layout kinda sucks everywhere but the 4x4.5 townhome
+- living room layout kinda sucks everywhere but the 4x4.5 townhome and one of the 4x4 apartments
-- the townhomes require us to have a 4th person
+- the townhomes require us to have/find a 4th person
 - most bathrooms not in rooms, some are
 - has "deluxe" rooms where those people end up having to pay a little more rent
-- not pet friendly apparently? even though i thought they were?
+- not pet friendly
-- registration for 23/24 opens in September
-- ive seen both good and bad reviews

 # Fuse
 - [FUSE](https://www.liveatfuse.com/)
 - expensive but nice supposedly
 - no pool, but generally nice amenities it seems
 - not pet friendly
 - bathrooms not in rooms ever as far as i can tell
-- i couldnt tour it, dont know anything else other than people say its not that bad
+- i couldnt tour it, dont know anything else other than people say its generally pretty good like aspire
+- seems like aspire but more expensive to me honestly